Telephone:

 Don't let soreness from your rubber bands discourage you.

 It will go away, just like the soreness from new wires goes away.
-Removing your elastics will just make you sore for longer, and it can damage to your teeth.
+Removing your elastics will just make you sore for longer, and it can damage your teeth.